lifa08/url-feature-extractor/README.md

 If you don't have docker engine or simply don't want to use docker, just use your own jupyter notebook to open the [url_feature_extractor.ipynb](url_feature_extractor.ipynb) file.
 In this case, you need to set up the environment yourself by installing the python libraries needed in thise project.

-__Note: to use function ```is_malicious_in_google_safebrowsing``` and ```function is_malicious_in_virustotal```, google api key and virustotal api key are needed, so you need to get those for yourself and store it in the env.list file.
+__Note: to use function ```is_malicious_in_google_safebrowsing``` and function ```is_malicious_in_virustotal```, google api key and virustotal api key are needed, so you need to get those for yourself and store it in the env.list file.
 To make the code runnable without those keys, these functions are commented out.
-So after you get keys for yourself, uncomment it these function calls.__
+So after you get keys for yourself, uncomment these function calls.__

 ## Technologies and python libraries